mixu/nwm/readme.md

 The underlying X11 bindings are written as a Node native extension in C++/C.

-My plan is to dogfood this in the near future to bring it to a more useful state.
-Right now, I recommend you run it in a secondary X server using Xephyr.
+I'm now actively using this as my primary window manager, as multi-monitor support is finally OK.
+You can give it a try as your primary as well, and report back bugs -- or nwm in a secondary X server using Xephyr.

 # Features